rweinmann/Pokemon-Stats/README.md

+# How to run the code

+To run the code you should use anaconda3 or jupyter notebook with python 3.
+You will also need numpy, pandas, matplotlib, seaborn, and pylab libraries for python.

 # A Look at Pokemon by Generation

 Pokemon became a sensation in the 1990's and continues to be a popular franchise to this date.